 b) Other obstacles to removal to country of origin – Separately there are major obstacles to removing people to their country of origin.
 For example, removals to Libya, e.g., (even of violent criminals) are extremely rare.
 A range of other obstacles to removals are linked to questions of documentation (the Channel threat commander revealed in evidence to a Committee of MPs that most people in small boats destroy documentation before arrival).
 Linked to this there has been a failure by the HO to ensure that all of those illegally arriving across the Channel are fingerprinted before being released (see ICIBI report on small boat crossings, 2020).

 c) Lack of returns agreements – This is a further factor.
-A Parliamentary Answer last year revealed that we have formal returns or readmission agreements with less than 30% of all countries (53 of 190 or so).
-Admittedly China, Nigeria and Pakistan are some of the biggest offenders and are on the list, but notably absent are Iran, India, Bangladesh and Brazil.
+A Parliamentary Answer last year revealed that we have formal returns or readmission agreements with about 30% of all countries (approx 60 of 190 or so).
+Admittedly China, Nigeria and Pakistan are some of the biggest offenders and are on the list, but notably absent are Iran, Bangladesh and Brazil.

 d) Legal challenges – Too often planned return flights are cancelled due to late legal challenges, including spurious claims by those who are simply seeking to delay or obstruct their removal.
 This can be linked with the vagaries of the Dublin Convention above. . .
 According to Article 29(1) there is a 6-month time limit for return of individuals under the “take back” procedure.

 For example, a Home Office flight bound for Spain carrying 23 illegal entrants was abandoned on 26 August 2020 due to last minute legal challenges which led to removal being rescheduled.
 This can effectively result in the timing out of a return.